JonathanKlimp/GenDecS-tools/README.md

 These tools are:

 ## ClinVar filter
-a ClinVar filter which filters ClinVar on high quality variants and pathogenic/ likely pathogenic/ uncertain significance.
+A ClinVar filter which filters ClinVar on variants with a quality rating of at least one star and which are pathogenic/likely pathogenic/ or have an uncertain significance.
 The output is a string with the location of the new filtered ClinVar file.